 Yesterday, I had a small conversation with one of my colleagues, discussing her future career goals she is looking out nowadays.
 As discussion precedes, I observe that she is too insecure and unmotivated for her future goals.
 She kept criticising her skills, education, things that turned around in her life and the way she is living her life right now.
 I confess that I’ve been observing her since months that something bothering her, even she looks normal to people, but her daily routine keeps on saying that she might be depressed or something.
 The similar kind of behaviours can also be found in students as well.
 Throughout the term, students come and discuss their anxiety and the way they feel when they encounter some sort of failures in their daily lives (Previous article: Why Should We Celebrate Our Failures?).
 The question is why such thoughts sometimes overcome our all the abilities and our achievements of our lives?
 Why do we start forgetting all our struggles whenever we encounter any drawback in our lives?
 Why suddenly we start feeling to end this life due to any failure?
 Continue reading “Why Self-Affirmation is Important to Support Struggling Adults and Students”

 Have you ever wondered how you develop the personality which is an integral part of your identity?
 What inspires you to be who you are right now?
-Maybe you traditionally answered, I am like my dad or mom, I inspire by my teacher or a celebrity’s struggle and life story motivated my personality trait.
+Maybe you traditionally answered, I am like my dad or mom, I encouraged by my teacher or a celebrity’s struggle and life story motivated my personality trait.
 Psychologists like to talk about our traits or defined characteristics that make us who we are.
-But psychologists like Brian Little, a Cambridge professor and the personality analyst, is more interested in moments when we transcend those traits — sometimes because our culture demands it of us, and sometimes because we demand it of ourselves.
+But psychologists like Brian Little, a Cambridge professor and personality analyst, is more interested in moments when we transcend those traits — sometimes because our culture demands it of us, and sometimes because we demand it of ourselves.
 Continue reading “What Makes You, You?
 The Puzzle of Personality Traits”

-Last year was the biggest and complicated year of my life in terms of career, growth, home and health.
-I learned that life is like a ‘trade cycle’, the moment you reach the peak of your aims and we start feeling that now everything is achieved, that moment become our first step towards our recession.
-Does it mean that we should not celebrate or feel enthusiast for our success?
+Last year was the most extensive and complicated year of my life in terms of career, growth, home and health.
+I learned that life is like a ‘trade cycle’.
+The moment you reach the peak of your aims and start feeling that now everything is achieved, that moment becomes our first step towards our recession.
+Does it mean that we should not celebrate or feel enthusiastic about our success?
 Or does it mean that we should not mourn over our failures and mistakes?
 I believe all of us experience our ups and downs throughout our lives.
-However, I am pretty much sure that almost all of us remember the time when we experienced loses, mistakes, difficulties and failure more clearly than the time when we celebrated our success.
+However, I am pretty much sure that almost all of us remember the time when we experienced losses, mistakes, difficulties and failure more clearly than the time when we celebrated our success.
 Why our mind keeps a clear record of our faults rather than success?
 Because learnings always come from failures.
 I still remember the quote from the cartoon’ Lion King’ ‘the past can hurt, but the way I see it, you can either run from it or learn from it – Rafiki’.
 Continue reading “Why Should We Celebrate Our Failures?”